shayaan2000/JS_Training/todo-list-assignment/README.md

 # Todo List

 ## Description
-This project is a todo list front-end application that lets the users:
+This project is a todo list responsive front-end application that has been developed using HTML, Sass, and JavaScript.

+In this app, the user is able to:
 - Add tasks.
 - Delete tasks.
 - Mark tasks as completed.